GriffithUniLibrary/advanced-data-wrangle-2/content/3-lesson.md

 The image below illustrates this step.{% endcapture %}{% include card.md header="Add a new column with values from three columns " text=text %}
 {% include figure.html img="OpenRefineJoinColumns.png" alt="Add a column with values from three columns" caption="Joining up columns" width="100%" %}

+{% capture text %}
+The final step required is to change the underlining text format of the new date variable in `BOM_GCS_Rain_2017` to a standard ISO date format to match the date in `QldShark_2017_Clean_v2`.
+- In `BOM_GCS_Rain_2017` OpenRefine project
+- Go to `Date` column  `Edit cells > Common transforms > To date`

+The cells values are now green and contain values that look like e.g. `2017-01-03T00:00:00Z` in this format yyyy-mm-ddTnn:nn:nnZ.

+We want to extract the Rainfall data which is in the column named `Rainfall amount (millimetres)`.
+It is a long variable name, let's change it.
+- Go to `Rainfall amount (millimetres)` column
+- select `Edit column > Rename this column`
+- add name `Rainfall_mm`
+- Ok.{% endcapture %}{% include card.md header="Change variable from text to date format" text=text %}

 {% include button.md text="watch this video to work through the activity - Soon" link="" color="info" %}